 ChartHop compensation reviews provide the flexibility of a spreadsheet, while leveraging powerful features like auto-calculated comp recommendations, simple integration with performance data, flags and rules to guide managers, access control, and approval flows.

-Click on more in the primary navigation and click on compensation reviews to use the comp reviews module.
+Select more in the primary navigation and click on compensation reviews to use the comp reviews module.
 An overview of all comp reviews completed and in progress will be displayed here.
 You can click create review to create a new comp review, or select an existing comp review.

 Figure 1: Select or create compensation review.